tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you crit with a natural 20 using this weapon, you deal crit damage instead of normal damage if you hit with this weapon again during your next turn.

 **Quirk:** Has taste for red meat.

 ---

+#### Blood-Rage

+Melee Weapon

+1/Battle

+When you miss with a basic melee attack or at-will melee attack using this weapon, reroll the attack, then, hit or miss, make the same attack against the closest nearby ally, moving as a free action that provokes opportunity attacks if no ally is next to you.

+**Quirk:** Rage, rage and hatred.

+---

+#### Boiling Blood

+_Recharge 11+:_ When you miss a melee attack with this weapon, your next melee attack with this weapon deals +2d4 fire damage (champion: +3d6; epic: +4d8), hit or miss.

+**Quirk:** Where there’s a whip there’s a way.

+---